MoeKawaiiSpace/Aerya-chan/README.md

 a!bet [bet slip number] [left OR right side] [amount]
 ```

-REMEMBER NOT TO TYPE THE HASHTAG
+REMEMBER NOT TO TYPE THE HASHTAG IN BET SLIP NUMBER

 ```bash
 -> a!bet 000001 left 1000 (000001 is the slip number, left mean you bet on left side and 1000 is the amount of Vallis you placed.)